jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 Upstart wasn't the only replacement option, currently there are two major one, [OpenRC](https://wiki.archlinux.org/index.php/OpenRC "OpenRC Wiki Page") and [runit](http://smarden.org/runit/ "runit wikipage").
 OpenRC is maintained by the Gentoo Linux developers, runit is focused on being *"a cross-platform Unix init scheme with service supervision, a replacement for sysvinit, and other init schemes.
 It runs on GNU/Linux, *BSD, MacOSX, Solaris, and can easily be adapted to other Unix operating systems[^123]."*

 OpenRC and runit do not use systemd at all and therefore any software that requires systemd as a dependency, such as the [GNOME desktop](https://blogs.gnome.org/ovitters/2013/09/25/gnome-and-logindsystemd-thoughts/ "Gnome3 dependecy on systemd"), then cannot be used.
-These new projects maintain the backward compatability of SysVinit but improve or adopt systemd style improvements and management where feasbile.

-Here is a comparison table between systemd, sysVinit, and OpenRc
+These new projects maintain the backward compatability of SysVinit but improve or adopt systemd style improvements and management where feasible.
+Here is a comparison table between systemd, sysVinit, and OpenRC:

 ![*Init system operation comparison*](images/Chapter-10/systemd/init-comparison.png "Init system operation comparison")

 Devuan Linux, which is the Debian fork without systemd, still uses sysVinit but has the ability to use OpenRC or runit if you so choose.